firatsoylu/sipsey_wilderness_gpx/README.md

 ## Notes

-Use the map cautiously.
-Some details may be inaccurate.
-It will be updated periodically as new data becomes available.
+Please use the map with caution.
+I tried my best to get the most accurate information, but there might be inaccurate information on the map.
+Use it at your own risk.
+I will be updating it after each trip, and will post the most up-to-date version.